 But almost everyone can appreciate the Fit's fuel economy.
 The stingiest is equipped with the CVT transmission and is EPA-rated at 33 mpg in the city and a full 40 mpg on the highway with the combined rating coming at 36 mpg.
 The manual transmission version drops to 29 mpg in the city, 36 mpg on the highway and 32 mpg combined.
 Those are pretty impressive numbers for a vehicle that can seat five.

 As straightforward as the Fit is, the process of buying a new car can still be a daunting adventure.
 So use the tools here on Edmunds.com to make the purchasing decisions that are right for you, have a happy buying experience and get a great deal.

-Introduced in the mid 2000s just as gas prices were beginning to race skyward, the Honda Fit immediately became a hit with frugal car shoppers.
-A subcompact four-door hatchback, the Honda Fit has earned praise for its world-class engineering and design, and it has definitely found its niche with consumers, particularly with the second-generation model.
-With either generation, you'll find crisp handling, an adaptable interior, high-quality fit and finish and a relatively low price.
-An all-new third-generation Fit is also on its way.
-For small-car shoppers, the Honda Fit represents an almost ideal package.
+Introduced in the mid-2000s just as gas prices were beginning to race skyward, the Honda Fit immediately became a hit with frugal car shoppers.
+A subcompact four-door hatchback, the Honda Fit has earned praise for its engineering and design, and it has found its niche with consumers drawn to its space-efficient design and easily reconfigurable rear seats.
+With any generation, you'll find crisp handling, solid build quality and impressive cargo capacity.
+For shoppers needing to carry pets or musical instruments, the Honda Fit represents an almost ideal package.

-In reviews, we've found the Honda Fit to be a pleasure to drive for a frugal subcompact.
+In reviews, we've found the Honda Fit a pleasure to drive.
 The car has a solid feel to it, countering the perception of vehicles in this class as tinny econoboxes.
-Generally speaking, the Honda Fit continues the model's tradition of providing serious bang for the buck, and its combination of driving dynamics, polish and big-time practicality distinguish it from the competition.
+Although other hatchbacks might offer a sportier driving experience or slightly better fuel economy, the Fit is a good option for anyone seeking a small car with big-time practicality.